 Because the election of directors is determined on the basis of a plurality of the votes cast, abstentions have no effect on the election of directors.
 Because the approval of a majority of shares present and entitled to vote is required to ratify the appointment of Ernst & Young LLP as our independent public accountants, abstentions have the effect of a vote against the proposal.
-Similarly, abstentions have the effect of a vote against the proposals to approve executive compensation (on an advisory basis) and to select the frequency (on an advisory basis) of future advisory votes on executive compensation.
+Similarly, abstentions have the effect of a vote against the proposal to approve executive compensation (on an advisory basis).